Python Loops

 loop:

-loop is used to repeatedly execute a block of code as long as a
+The while loop is used to repeatedly execute a block of code as long as a

 given condition is true.